-Health Services Management 6100 - Integrated Experience Point Project (6.0 credit hours)
+Health Services Management 6100 - Integrated Written Project (6.0 credit hours)

+The integrated written project requirement involves the creation of a culminating written project completed in Health Services Management 6100.
 The written project may be reflective, theoretical or applied.
 It must be relevant to the practice of health services management, and will demonstrate an in-depth knowledge and understanding of the five modules.
 The project will require that students utilize existing research (theoretical, empirical, or applied).
 It is a means for students to identify a challenge or opportunity in a health organization and integrate conceptual learning and critical thinking in a contextually meaningful fashion.